kossisoroyce/The-Crusader/README.md

 # The-Crusader
+"The Crusader" i is a repository containing a Python script designed to help protect web servers from malware and other types of malicious software.

-"The Crusader" is a powerful Python script that scans web servers and WordPress installations for malware and other types of malicious software.
-It sends an alert email and text message to the website owner if it finds any issues.
-This tool helps cybersecurity analysts to protect their web assets and prevent cyber attacks.
+The script scans web servers, including WordPress installations, for signs of malware and other malicious software.
+If any threats are detected, the script sends an email notification to the website owner, allowing them to take immediate action and prevent any further damage.

 # Here's a general how-to guide to get started with using The Crusader: